chung-leong/conradish-x/README.md

 ![Footnote](doc/img/footnote-2.jpg)

-You can undo the result by pressing **Ctrl-Z** on your keyboard.
+You can undo the action by pressing **Ctrl-Z** on your keyboard.

 ### Adding translation/explanation

-Select the sentence you wish translated.
+Select the sentence you wish to be translated.
 A pop-up menu will appear underneath.
 Choose **Add translation**:

 ![Annotation menu](doc/img/annotate-2.jpg)